mgama1/mgama1.github.io/_posts/2024-02-24-color_palette.md

-this is just a fancy way to say let every point to belong to the cluster with the nearest centroid then recalculate the cluster means. you can check [statquest](https://www.youtube.com/watch?v=4b5d3muPQmA&t=113s) for an awesome explanation of the algorithm SO back to the code all we have to do is fit the pixels to the K-means model, where the number of clusters is the number of colors in the palette that we want. and just like that their centroids are the colors of the palette for a more visually pleasing palette we will sort it by hue
+this is just a fancy way to say let every point to belong to the cluster with the nearest centroid then recalculate the cluster means. you can check [statquest](https://www.youtube.com/watch?v=4b5d3muPQmA&t=113s) for an awesome explanation of the algorithm

+So back to the code

+All we have to do is fit the pixels to the K-means model, where the number of clusters is the number of colors in the palette that we want. and just like that, their centroids are the colors of the palette for a more visually pleasing palette we will sort it by hue
 ```python
 from sklearn.cluster import KMeans